Ignatius Sancho: A Bibliography

 Woodard, Helena, African British Writings in the Eighteenth Century: the Politics of Race and Reason (Westport, Conn, Greenwood Press, 1999).
 Contains a chapter; 'Ignatius Sancho and Laurence Sterne: The Measure of Benevolence and the "Cult of Sensibility"' which progresses an interesting, if uncontroversial, reading of Sancho and his place in the world of Sternian sensibility.

 Wright, Josephine R.B., 'Early African musicians in Britain', Under the imperial carpet: Essays in black history 1780-1950 ed.
 Rainer Lotz and Ian Pegg (Crawley: Rabbit, 1986).

 Wright, Josephine R.B., 'Ignatius Sancho (1729-1780), African Composer in England', Black Perspective in Music 7 (Fall 1979).

 Albert, Pamela J., Transatlantic Engagements with the British Eighteenth Century (London: Routledge, 2007).
-Not yet examined, but contains discussion of Sancho as mediated through the work of David Dabydeen.
+Discussion of Sancho as mediated through the work of David Dabydeen.